-For Visitors With Special Physical Needs
+For Visitors with Special Physical & Dietary Needs

-In the past, travel for those with physical challenges (handicaps) was a challenge in itself.
+for those with physical challenges was a challenge in itself.
 In some ways, it still is.
-If you plan on traveling in Sicily but your health or physical
+If you plan on traveling

 mobility (or that of somebody you're traveling with) requires special

-Public Wheelchair Access
+• Public Wheelchair Access

-When we discuss access for persons challenged by physical disabilities, we usually refer to those who require wheelchairs or crutches to get around.
+or crutches to get around.
 (There are, of course, persons with other medical needs.)
-Except for airports and certain public buildings, access for wheelchairs is not widely implemented
+Except for airports and certain public buildings, access for

 in Italy.
 Newly remodeled restaurants and hotels offer such accommodations